Turhan Feyzioğlu: Early life

 He was born in Kayseri.
-After finishing the primary school in Kayseri, he studied in Galatasaray High School and in Law school of Istanbul University.
-After post graduate studies in United Kingdom, he returned to Turkey and became a professor of Ankara University.
-In 1955, he was elected as the dean of Political Sciences School in Ankara University.
+After finishing the primary school in Kayseri, he attended Galatasaray High School and later studied at Istanbul University Law School.
+After post graduate studies at the University of Oxford, he returned to Turkey and became a faculty at Ankara University.
+In 1947, he obtained his Ph.D. from Ankara University with a thesis entitled "Judicial Supervision of the Conformity of Laws to the Constitution in Turkey and Other Countries."
+During this period, he also translated Friedrich Hayek’s The Road to Serfdom.

+During his tenure as an associate professor in the years 1953-1954, he was sent by the Faculty of Political Sciences of Ankara University to France and England for research.
+During this period, he worked at the École Nationale d'Administration in France.
+In 1955, at the age of 33, he was promoted to the rank of professor and was elected as the dean of the Faculty of Political Sciences of Ankara University.
 He also began writing in the bulletin of his school.
 His articles however irritated the Democrat Party government and he had to resign.
 Although in 1960–1961 term he briefly returned to academics and served as the rector of Middle East Technical University (METU) in Ankara, his main area of interest was politics.

 Politics in CHP

 In 1957 he went into politics and became a member of Republican People's Party (CHP).
-In the same year he was elected as the MP from Sivas Province.
+In the same year he was elected as the MP from Sivas.
 In 1960 (during his service in METU) he also served in the constituent assembly and was appointed as the minister of education in Cabinet Gürsel I.